 Troop 4024 was founded in 1954.
 The Troop's charter (sponsoring) organization is the Dorothy Nolan Home School Association (HSA).
 We are a member of the Turning Point District, which is in the Twin Rivers Council.
-We are a mid-sized Troop, large enough to provide diversity in activities and programs but small enough to provide a high degree of interaction among all members of our Troop.
+Troop 4024 for boys is a mid-sized Troop, large enough to provide diversity in activities and programs but small enough to provide a high degree of interaction among all members of our Troop.
+The new Troop 4024 for girls is building a similar structure, with a range of age and experience among its members.

-The Troop's objective is to develop character, leadership skills, citizenship and personal fitness in each of our Scouts as they strive to follow the Scout Law and live by the Scout Oath.
-We meet this objective through a fun, exciting, and varying outdoor program, educational weekly meetings, community service opportunities, and the Boy Scout advancement program.
+The objective of both troops is to develop character, leadership skills, citizenship and personal fitness in each of our Scouts as they strive to follow the Scout Law and live by the Scout Oath.
+Both troops will meet this objective through a fun, exciting, and varying outdoor program, educational weekly meetings, community service opportunities, and the Scouts BSA advancement program.

-Troop 4024 aims for a balanced year-round outdoor program incorporating backpacking, high adventure, hiking, biking, water activities (swimming, canoeing, kayaking), and traditional car camping.
-Our aim is to provide a balance of age-appropriate activities for all of our Scouts.
+Troop 4024 has always featured a balanced year-round outdoor program incorporating backpacking, high adventure, hiking, biking, water activities (swimming, canoeing, kayaking), and traditional camping.
+The aim for both troops is to provide a range of age-appropriate activities for all of our Scouts.
 Our goal in our outdoor program is to have a minimum of one to two outings per month.

 Troop 4024 recognizes that all of our Scouts have differences in their abilities.
-Youth with physical disabilities and developmental or cognitive challenges are welcome in the Boy Scouts of America.
+Youth with physical disabilities and developmental or cognitive challenges are welcome in the Boy Scouts of America, and every effort is made to accommodate their needs.